 The key is to figure out your priorities first before deciding what and where to buy.
 Also, check out our guide on which property type will best fit you.

-With property prices climbing faster than our salaries, it is no wonder why finding the right property to live in can be a Herculean task for millennial urbanites.
+With property prices climbing faster than our salaries, it is no wonder why finding the right property to live in can be a Herculean task for us Malaysian millennials.
 Many are uncertain over two things:

 1) Which areas should I be looking at?

 2) What kind of residential property should I consider?